AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 ### Specialty Mastery

 At 10th level, you master your arms specialty wholly, allowing you to add twice your proficiency modifier to attack rolls with those weapons and increase the weapon's damage die by 1.
 In addition, you learn a special move depending on the specialty you chose, which you can attempt when you make a weapon attack with your specialty weapon once per round:

-#### Hurler - Opening
-The next attack against the target until the start of your next turn is made with advantage.
+* Opening (Hurler) - The next attack against the target until the start of your next turn is made with advantage.

-#### Pugilist - Concussion
-If the attack hits, the target must make a Resilience saving throw against 10 + your attack bonus or be stunned until the end of its next turn.
+* Concussion (Pugilist) - If the attack hits, the target must make a Resilience saving throw against 10 + your attack bonus or be stunned until the end of its next turn.

-#### Sharpshooter - Headshot
-The weapon's [[Weapon Rules#Lethal|lethal]] trait is increased by 2 for the attack, but you get a -2 penalty to the attack roll.
+ * Headshot (Sharpshooter) - The weapon's [[Weapon Rules#Lethal|lethal]] trait is increased by 2 for the attack, but you get a -2 penalty to the attack roll.

-#### Skewer - Puncture
-If the attack hits, the target must make a Constitution saving throw against 10 + your attack bonus or take 3d4 additional necrotic damage.
+ * Puncture (Skewer) - If the attack hits, the target must make a Constitution saving throw against 10 + your attack bonus or take 3d4 additional necrotic damage.

-#### Sweeper - Bulldoze
-If the attack hits, the target must make a Resilience saving throw against 10 + your attack bonus or take 1d4 additional bludgeoning damage and be pushed back 10'.
+ * Bulldoze (Sweeper) - If the attack hits, the target must make a Resilience saving throw against 10 + your attack bonus or take 1d4 additional bludgeoning damage and be pushed back 10'.

-#### Swiftblade - Outspeed
-The target takes additional damage equal to your Strength or Dexterity modifier, and you may move an additional 5' as a part of your attack.
+ * Outspeed (Swiftblade) - The target takes additional damage equal to your Strength or Dexterity modifier, and you may move an additional 5' as a part of your attack.